Renormalization of crossing probabilities in the dilute Potts model: Introduction

 \subsection{Overview}

 Russo-Seymour-Welsh (RSW) theory provides estimates regarding the crossing probabilities across rectangles of specified aspect ratios, and was studied by Russo, and then by Seymour and Welsch on the square lattice, with results specifying the finite mean size of percolation clusters {[23]}, in addition to a relationship that critical probabilities satisfy through a formalization of the sponge problem {[24]}.
-With such results, other models in statistical physics have been examined, particularly ones exhibiting sharp threshold phenomena {[1,7]} and continuous phase transitions {[13]}, with RSW type estimates obtained for Voronoi percolation {[27]}, critical site percolation on the square lattice {[28]}, the Kostlan ensemble {[2]}, and the FK Ising model {[9]}, to name a few.
+With such results, other models in statistical physics have been examined, particularly ones exhibiting sharp threshold phenomena {[1,7]} and continuous phase transitions {[13]}, with RSW type estimates obtained for Voronoi percolation {[27]}, critical site percolation on the square lattice {[28]}, the Kostlan ensemble {[2]}, and the FK-Ising model {[9]}, to name a few.
+To further develop RSW-type results for two dimensional systems, we demonstrate how a quadrichotomy of possible behaviors for the Random-Cluster model over $\textbf{Z}^2$ can be leverage for expressing that a similar quadrichotomy of possible behaviors holds for the spin representation of the loop $O(n)$ model over $\textbf{H}$.
+Irrespective of the fact that RSW-type results have been obtained for several models, it continues to remain of interest to obtain such results \textit{without} the use of duality.